 How much does it cost to have your movies converted into digital form?
-That depends on a couple of things… the nature of the collection and the type of output needed.
-The most common home movies are 8mm (Regular or Super 8) which we scan in 1080p HD resolution, and for most folks we recommend compressed AVI files for convenience (which work on Mac and PC, can be edited or shared on YouTube or Facebook, and so on).
-But there are LOTS of variables, including other containers and resolutions, DVD, and numbered image sequences that give you a separate file for every frame of the film.
-We’ll work with you to see what makes the most sense (standard video files are included in the scanning cost to keep pricing simple).
+The most common home movies are 8mm (either Regular or Super 8) which we scan in 1080p HD resolution, and for most folks we recommend compressed AVI files (which work on Mac and PC, can be edited or shared on YouTube or Facebook, and so on).
+But there are LOTS of variables, including huge “numbered image sequences” that give you a separate file for every frame of the film.
+We’ll work with you to see what makes the most sense (HD exports are included with scanning to keep pricing simple).

-We are occasionally asked about DVD, and can indeed produce them… but that is a compromise that I don’t recommend.
-Your files will be hard to extract later, if someone wants to make copies or edit them into a compilation… and the video quality is not as high as the ones that play directly on your computer and come free with the service.
-They are easy to share with non-technical folks, though, so we can produce them as an add-on if you wish (see below for pricing).
+We are occasionally asked about transferring to DVD, and can produce them… but that is a compromise that I don’t recommend.
+Your files will be hard to extract later… and the video quality (480p) is not nearly as high as the files that play directly on your computer and come free with the service.
+The medium is dying, with drives less common as the years pass, and most smart TVs have USB ports anyway.
+The rationale for DVD is fading.

-The charge for digitizing is based on film length, which correlates with the time required to do the job including setup and fine-tuning color/focus/contrast while the film is running… plus export and building the delivered filesystem.
-For the most common 8mm material, the charge is:
+The cost for digitizing is based on film length, which correlates with the time required to do the job including setup and fine-tuning the color/focus/contrast/tilt/exposure/framing/backlight while the film is running… plus export and building the delivered filesystem.
+For the most common 8mm material, the 1080p digitize/export charge is:

 3-inch reel (50 feet) – $15.00